 Important Note!
 (12/07/2015) With Frsky D4R-II receiver, make sure you have the latest firmware installed to use more than 6 channel PPM.
 Basically with the old firmware, where the signal width was 18ms, it caused problems when you use more than 6 channel in CPPM.
 The new firmware resolved the issue by using 27ms signal width.
 Some shops sell the RX with new firmware, check with them first.

-And finally, if you are using MinimOSD with MWOSD firmware, you can check ‘Use FC RSSI’.
-Note RSSI Max need to be changed to 255, and Min to 0.
+If you are using MinimOSD with MWOSD firmware, you need to enable option “Use FC RSSI”.
+Also RSSI Max has to be changed to 255, and Min to 0.

-Important Note (Aug 2017): If you lose signal, your RSSI might get stuck at a value and does not change.
-You might become confused why you lost control but still getting good RSSI value.
+Important Note (Aug 2017): If you lose signal, your RSSI might get stuck at the last available value and does not change.
+You can lose RF link completely but still getting good RSSI value on your OSD.
 Here is how to avoid this problem:

 Check on the receiver tab which AUX # your RSSI signal is.